monkphin/Colour-Forge/TESTING.md

 <img src="docs/bugs/recipe-admin-bug.png">
 </details>

-Additionally, while I have already mentioned it in the resolved bugs section.
-I feel it's worth again calling out the issues with recipe ordering, since while I have a fix in place, it is, at best a band aid solution to what I think may be a much larger issue which warrants further investigation, particularly since the fix I have in place would cause issues with potential future functionality where reordering the recipe stages or adding in new between existing ones is concerned.
+Additionally, while I have already mentioned it in the resolved bugs section, I feel it's worth again calling out the issues with recipe ordering, since while I have a fix in place, it is, at best a band-aid solution to what I think maybe a much larger issue which warrants further investigation, particularly since the fix I have in place would cause problems with potential future functionality where reordering the recipe stages or adding in new between existing ones is concerned.

 # HTML Validation